An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Struggling writers

 On the other hand, if your child is a struggling writer, fear not!
 According to Mr. Pudewa, there’s no such thing as providing too much help.
+This is something I’ve taken as my mantra in our homeschol and I am there to help and support Marc whenever he is stuck.

 Remember, our goal is to inspire and empower our children to become capable writers.
 And it all starts with building that writing confidence.